djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 `const example = function() {}`
 `const example = () => {}`

-"Another interesting thing about arrow functinos is the implicit return.
+"Another interesting thing about arrow functions is the implicit return.
 However, it only works if it's on the same line of code as the arrow itself.
 In other words, the implicit return works if the entire component is a single line of code."

 `const Nav = () => <ul><li>Home</li></ul>`

 ### Using Arrow Functions in Other Situations